 - excessively sore muscles

 - chronic pain in joints

-- lacking the ability to recover from exercise or sports.
+- inability to recover from exercise or sports.

-The EFA’s in the diet are linoleic acid (omega-6) and ?-linolenic acid (omega-3).
-These fatty acids are converted to longer chain unsaturated derivatives, thus linoleic acid is converted to arachidonic acid and ?-linolenic acid is converted to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (Figure 1 & 2).
+The EFAs in your diet are linoleic acid (omega-6) and linolenic acid (omega-3).
+These fatty acids are converted to longer chain unsaturated derivatives, thus linoleic acid is converted to arachidonic acid and linolenic acid is converted to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (Figure 1 & 2).
 Omega-6 and omega-3 fatty acids are metabolically distinct and have opposing physiological functions, therefore it is essential they are both included in the diet each day in the correct ratio.

 Restoring a more ideal ratio of omega-6 to omega-3 fatty acids is pivotal to reducing inflammation in your body.
 Proper nutritional changes and supplementation will dramatically affect this ratio.
 Supplementing the diet with omega-3 fatty acids is a great way to create an ideal omega 6:3 ratio.
 Flax seed oil is a well known omega 3 fatty acid supplement which is touted as a healthy oil and contains alpha linolenic acid.
 In order for flax seed oil to be effective, your body must have an enzyme called delta 6 desaturase.
 The presence of delta 6 desaturase is critical in order to convert flax seed oil to EPA and DHA (Figure 2).
 If trans fatty acids, coffee, alcohol, and high stress are part of your lifestyle, the amount of delta 6 desaturase is drastically reduced, thus a minimal amount of flax seed oil will be converted to EPA and DHA(3).